abraidotti/abraidotti.github.io/_posts/2020-07-19-covid-summer.md

 ![Hot weather hiking in the Pine Barrens](../img/2020-07-19-covid-summer/san-pines.jpg "Hot weather hiking in the Pine Barrens"){:class="img-responsive"}

-The time of the virus, 2020.
-The brutality continues.
+Love (for the outdoors) in time of Covid-19.

-Lots of indoor time reading, coding, and video games.
+Otherwise, so much indoor time reading, coding, and video games.
 Trying to stay off [Twitter](https://twitter.com/sandy___beaches) and slow down the news.

+This website will soon disappear.
+You can check out my new [site](https://sandrobraidotti.com) as I develop it.

+♥ S